hagarwa3/kilgrave-go/README.md

 # kilgrave-go
-un a command on multiple VMs from one VM
+run a command on multiple VMs from one VM